The CMS Interoperability and Prior Authorization Final Rule: Strategic Considerations for Healthcare Payers

 Enhancing Prior Authorization Processes

 The rule introduces significant reforms to the prior authorization process to address long-standing issues that have caused delays in patient care and increased administrative burdens.
-By 2027, Healthcare Payers must implement a Prior Authorization API, which automates prior authorizations and enables the exchange of up-to-date information between Payers and providers.
+By 2027, Healthcare Payers must implement a Prior Authorization API, facilitating automation and timely data exchanges of up-to-date information between payers and providers.

-- Decreased delays in patient care, particularly for chronic conditions and urgent needs.
+- Reduced delays in patient care, particularly for chronic conditions and urgent needs.

-- Improvements in overall efficiency due to limitations on response timeframes, allowing 72 hours for expedited requests and seven days for standard requests.
+- Enhanced operational efficiency with standardized response times, allowing 72 hours for expedited requests and seven days for standard requests.

 As a Payer, these updated processes should enhance operational efficiency, build trust between parties, and boost patient satisfaction by automating workflows and prioritizing transparency with the increase of data.